 To avoid damage of the coating after stowage of an absorbing cargo, the ventilation requirements as described in the Specific Notes and General Note XV must be adhered to, but to minimize the potential for cross contamination between cargoes, further forced ventilation with hot and dry air must be maintained and duration mainly depends on required purity of the next cargo.
-The tank may then be washed with warm seawater, during which time effective ventilation must continue.
+The tank may then be washed with warm seawater, with or without a suitable cleaning additive, during which time effective ventilation must continue.
 The water used for warm tank washing must not be fresh or brackish water, it must be saline seawater.
+This recommendation is even more critical before and after loading of cargoes which are miscible in water and/or with limitation of water content stated in the specific notes.
+In general, absorption rate of seawater is much lower compared to other types of water (e.g., fresh) for epoxy-based tank coatings.
+The higher absorption of water, the higher risk of adverse effect on coating performance.